EddyIonescu/Sentima/README.md

 - Play song by typing its name
 - Specify various moods, which get mapped to levels of positivity and energy

-Built off of Messenger Platform Sample:
+Built off of the Messenger Platform Sample:

 This is a sample project showcasing the Messenger Platform.
 You can go through the [walk-through](https://developers.facebook.com/docs/messenger-platform/quickstart) to understand this code in more detail.
 The [Complete Guide](https://developers.facebook.com/docs/messenger-platform/implementation) goes deeper into the features available.